“NEW TECH Yard Hydrant”

 What about corrosion?

-Have you ever dug up and taken apart one of the old pump-handle style hydrants after it’s been in the ground for a while?
+Have you ever dug up and taken apart one of the old pump-handle style hydrants after it’s been in in use for a while?

-It’s common for the rod connecting the handle at the top with the valve at the bottom to be eaten almost completely away by corrosion due to immersion in water every time the hydrant is turned on.
+It’s common for the rod connecting the handle at the top with the valve at the bottom to be eaten almost completely away by corrosion due to immersion in water every time the hydrant is turned on, unless you pay and extra $80 for a stainless steel valve control rod.

-Also, in the old pump-handle style hydrants, the main tube is most often steel.
+In addition, with these the old pump-handle style hydrants, the main tube is most often an ordinary steel pipe.
 Every time the hydrant is turned on the water reacts with the steel.
-After a while the corrosion may eat through the water delivery tube.
+After a while the corrosion may eat the water delivery tube just like it does the valve control rod.

 In the NEW TECH Yard Hydrant there is no steel in contact with water; not the handle rod, not the water delivery pipe.
 These problems caused by frequent contact with water disappear.
 What makes this possible?

-Last but certainly not least in landscape projects is appearance.
-You have to admit the old pump-handle style hydrants are not the most attractive elements in a landscape.
+Last but certainly not least is appearance, especially in landscape projects.
+You have to admit the old pump-handle style hydrants are not the most attractive devices.
 The NEW TECH Yard Hydrant is a simple pleasing design.
-And, and it can be painted to blend into any landscape scheme.
+And, it’s easy to paint for it to blend into any landscape scheme.

 Block saddle termination of water delivery tube with a 3/4″ FNPT solid plastic connector.